rombrew/phobia/doc/HighFrequencyInjection.md

 machine current in case of HFI operation mode.
 This gives reliable operation at the cost of reduced torque production.

-	(pmc) reg pm.i_maximal_on_HFI <A>
+	(pmc) reg pm.hfi_maximal <A>

+Note on HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
+So we bootstrap from forced alignment or flux observer estimate.

+## Advanced waveforms

+Consider using one of the advanced waveform types instead of `SINE`.

+`PM_HFI_NONE`   - No HF injection.
+`PM_HFI_SINE`   - Sinusoidal wavefore with configurable frequency.
+`PM_HFI_SQUARE` - Square waveform at maximal frequency.
+`PM_HFI_RANDOM` - Random sequence with configurable frequency.

-If you are concerned about acoustic noise and vibration you can select SQUARE waveform and adjust an amplitude.
+If you are concerned about acoustic noise and vibration you can select `SQUARE` waveform and adjust an amplitude.
 In this case injection frequency is not configurable and always at maximum (half of PWM frequency).

 	(pmc) reg pm.config_HFI_WAVETYPE 2

-Also try RANDOM waveform that can provide a bit more reliable estimate at high machine current.
-In this case better to use a high injection frequency.
+Also try `RANDOM` waveform that can provide more reliable estimate at high machine current.
+In this case better to use extremely high injection frequency.

 	(pmc) reg pm.config_HFI_WAVETYPE 3
 	(pmc) reg pm.hfi_freq 15000

-Note on HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
-So we bootstrap from forced alignment or flux observer estimate.

 ## Permanent injection